SECRET GARDENS GROUP TOUR ITINERARY

 Minutes away on the scenic George Washington Parkway you find River Farm, headquarters of the American Horticultural Society, situated on 25 acres of landscaped lawns and gardens overlooking the Potomac River.
 In the months between April and June the scent of blooming daffodils, tulips, azaleas, mountain laurel, dogwoods, lilacs, lilies and herbs fill the air.

 Further north, Historic Green Spring Gardens offers a glimpse into rich colonial origins.
 This "outdoor classroom" is ideal for families to learn about plants and wildlife.
 Shop for gardening supplies in the Horticultural Center greenhouse and visit the library for horticulture books, magazines and plant society newsletters.

-Meadowlark Botanical Gardens is a 95 acre ornamental display of gardens, walking trails, lakes and gazebos that create a natural sanctuary.
+Meadowlark Botanical Gardens is a 95 acre ornamental display of gardens, walking trails, lakes and gazebos that create a natural sanctuary and includes the Korean Bell Garden.
 Three distinct Virginia native plant collections feature The Potomac Valley Collection, The Virginia Native Wetland Collection and the Virginia Native Tree Collection.
 These create wetland habitat for native aquatic animals, an assortment of perching birds and Green and Black Crowned Night Herons.